Battles Without Honor and Humanity: Proxy War: Production

 The assistant director, Toru Dobashi, said that a producer selected an actor to play Katsuharu Saijo.
 Fukasaku wanted to use Takuzo Kawatani for the role but did not want to argue with the producer.
 Therefore he shot the shipyard scene where the character is beat up using the producer's choice on-location, but without showing his face, while having Dobashi train Kawatani for the role in one week.
-Fukasaku returned with scrap iron and other background materials from the shoot and shot close-ups of Kawatani using a stand in for Sugawara.
+Fukasaku returned with scrap iron and other background materials from the shoot and shot close-ups of Kawatani using a body double for Sugawara.
 Dobashi also revealed that while filming the night scene where Tsunehiko Watase's arm gets stuck in a car door and is dragged along with it, the residents of Daiei complained.
 On the location's last day, Watase performed the stunt himself in a single take that was filmed on a 16 mm film Eyemo to be blown up to 35 mm film later.
 However, it was later discovered that the Eyemo had no film in it and the scene had to be shot over after pleading with the residents.

 After the second film, the anti-crime unit of the police in Hiroshima said they would not support on-location shooting.
 The production team for the third movie had a hard time filming in Etajima with the officials saying they "gave the wrong impression of Hiroshima by depicting violent incidents that never happened."
 Kasahara responded by stating that he did not write any fictional violent acts, all of them were real.

 The third screenplay took 91 days to write and to the surprise of Kasahara, it was the most successful at the time.
 The writer said he did not understand it as the film made no sense to him and was curious what the audience saw, before suggesting that it must have been Kinji Fukasaku's direction.